 Don't stop at the first customer service representative.
-If you're not satisfied with the internet deal you're offered, try calling back later to see what the next rep offers you.
-Try the online chat as well, as these reps are often outsourced and often willing to give you an even better deal than company employees.
+If you're not satisfied with the internet deal you're offered, try calling back later to see what the next rep offers you or go to their website for online chat.
+The reps using the online chat are often outsourced and often willing to give you an even better deal than company employees.
 If you've researched internet service providers by address and found multiple candidates that you're considering, repeat these steps for each provider.
 That way you've got a clear picture of the absolute best rate available to you.

 If you're not satisfied with the internet deal you're offered, try calling back later to see what the next rep offers you.
 Try the online chat as well, as these reps are often outsourced and often willing to give you an even better deal than company employees.

 One issue you may run into in your search for internet service by address is the variation in pricing, even for the same package.
 According to Forbes, this is due to several reasons, including different promotions being offered in different geographical locations, and customer service representatives having trouble keeping up with all of the current deals.

 If you've been online for any amount of time, you may have noticed that when you're looking at internet providers by address, your options are different from the company that your friend or relative has right across town.
 Sometimes you can't even get the same internet provider as your neighbor on the next block.
 The reason for this, as you may suspect, is that companies tend to avoid each other's territory.

 The Center for Public Integrity did an interesting analysis of five U.S. cities which showed that internet providers' areas of service rarely overlap.
 When you go shopping for internet service by address, you're likely only going to see one or two cable internet companies in your list, possibly accompanied by a DSL and satellite provider.
 It can be frustrating, however, the state of the industry could change over time as the FCC along with public interest groups work toward encouraging competition.